Pharyngitis Causes and Symptoms

 Can pharyngitis be caused by seasonal allergies, and how can it be distinguished from an infection?

-Seasonal allergies can sometimes mimic symptoms of pharyngitis, but identifying specific triggers or patterns can help differentiate them. -
+Seasonal allergies can sometimes mimic symptoms of pharyngitis.
+However, identifying specific triggers or patterns often helps differentiate them. -

 What role does diet play in preventing or managing pharyngitis?

-Certain foods and drinks can soothe throat irritation or strengthen the immune system, potentially reducing the frequency or severity of pharyngitis. -
+Certain foods and drinks can soothe throat irritation or bolster the immune system, potentially reducing the frequency or severity of pharyngitis. -

 Are there any long-term complications of untreated bacterial pharyngitis?

-Neglecting bacterial pharyngitis can lead to serious conditions, such as rheumatic fever or kidney inflammation, highlighting the importance of timely treatment.
+Neglecting bacterial pharyngitis can lead to serious conditions, such as rheumatic fever or kidney inflammation, illustrating the importance of prompt treatment.